TehShrike/expire-unused-keys/readme.md

 Creates it if it doesn't exist yet.
 If you called `touch` on the key without calling `forget` since, this will not create the key.
 If you have never called `touch`, or have called `forget` since, this will update the timestamp just like calling `touch`.

+*Note:* It is possible to create a race condition if you call `touch` and `createIfNotExists` around the same time on a key that doesn't exist yet.
+In that case, the key will be created, and the timestamp will be updated once or twice around the same time.

 ## stop()

 Shuts down any timeouts that are floating around, letting you shut down your server nicely and stuff.